Fish fry batter is arguably the most important component of a delicious British fish and chips dinner. Next to the actual fish, of course.

 Instructions

-- Heat oil in a deep fryer to 365 degrees.
-If you don't have a deep fryer, you can heat oil in a large dutch oven or cast iron skillet, use a candy thermometer to measure.
+- Heat the 2 quarts vegetable oil in a deep fryer to 350°F. If you don't have a deep fryer, you can heat oil in a large dutch oven or cast iron skillet, use a deep fry thermometer to measure.

-- Rinse fish and pat dry.
-Leave whole or cut into smaller pieces.
+- Rinse the 24 ounces cod fish fillets, cut into smaller pieces, and pat it dry.
+Leave whole or cut into smaller pieces (I prefer smaller pieces).

-- Dip fish fillets into the batter and immediately drop into hot oil.
+- Dip the fish filets into the batter and immediately drop into the hot oil.
 Work in batches so you don't crowd the pan.

 - Turn once to ensure all sides are lightly brown and crispy, approximately 3-4 minutes for each batch, although this will be dependant on the thickness of your filets as well.